BIOS3010/Module-4-Pairwise-alignment-2/README.md

 blast_records = NCBIXML.parse(result_handle)
 ```

-Just like we saw for `Bio.SeqIO` and `Bio.AlignIO` in Module 1, we have a pair of input methods, `read` and `parse`, where read is for when you have exactly one object, and parse is an iterator for when you can have lots of objects – but instead of getting e.g. a `SeqRecord` object, we get BLAST record objects.
+Just like we saw for `Bio.SeqIO` and `Bio.AlignIO` in Module 1, we have a pair of input methods, `read` and `parse`, where read is for when you have exactly one object, and parse gives an iterator for when you can have lots of objects – but instead of getting e.g. a `SeqRecord` object, we get BLAST record objects.

 You can use a for loop to iterate over all the results in `blast_records`:
 ```python